I reported chasing dog with no lead - what a sight! (5,3)

 'reported' indicates a 'sounds like' (homophone) clue.

-'chasing' means one lot of letters go next to another (some letters chase after others).
+'chasing' is a charade indicator (letters next to each other) (some letters chase after others).

-'dog with' becomes 'eagle' (I can't explain this - if you can you should give a lot more credence to this answer).
+'dog with' becomes 'eagle' (I am not sure about this - if you are sure you should believe this answer much more).

 'eye' put after 'eagle' is 'EAGLE-EYE'.

-I am not very happy about this link.
+This may not be right.
 Some or all of it may belong to another bit of the clue.

 Can you help me to learn more?